 Adoption in Kansas is different through a private agency.
 You can adopt a baby or toddler who is already available for adoption, so the risk involved in fostering a child is eliminated.

-There are many private agencies that work with Kansas families, including Adoption & Beyond, Zoe’s House Adoption Agency, and ANA Adoptions.
+Many private agencies work with Kansas families, including Adoption & Beyond, Zoe’s House Adoption Agency, and ANA Adoptions.
 You will be asked to complete a home study, which involves a background check, evaluation of your physical and mental health, home inspection, and financial review.
-Many private agencies now also require families to create a website, online profile, or picture book highlighting your family’s home, interests, and pets.
+Many private agencies now also require families to create a website, online profile, or picture book highlighting their family’s home, interests, and pets.
 These are designed to help birth mothers choose the best fit for their infant.

 Private agency adoption in Kansas can cost between $20,000 and $35,000.
 Many families offset this cost through the federal adoption tax credit of $13,810 per child.
 This is a way that you can be reimbursed for adoption-related expenses in the form of income taxes that you will not have to pay after the adoption is finalized.
 The expenses that qualify include home study fees, legal fees, birth mother expenses, and travel.
 The state of Kansas also offers a state-level adoption tax credit of up to 75% of the federal adoption tax credit.